Updated: Apr 29, 2021

-● The company formation considered in this offer is a limited liability company (aka TOV (ТОВ) that stands for Товариство (company) з (with) Обмеженою (limited) Відповідальністю (liability).
-It is the most popular type of legal entities.
-There are other like Joint Stock Company, Extra Liability Company, etc., but they are used for some certain purpose not so often.
-In order to understand if you need another type of legal entities it is necessary to understand what business is planned to be carried out.
+● The company formation considered in this guideline is a limited liability company (aka TOV (ТОВ) that stands for Товариство (company) з (with) Обмеженою (limited) Відповідальністю (liability).
+It is the most popular type of legal entity in Ukraine.
+There are others like Joint Stock Company, Extra Liability Company, etc., but they are used for some certain purpose not so often.
+In order to understand if you need another type of legal entity it is necessary to understand what business is planned to be carried out.

-● Business to be carried out is unknown.
+● In this guideline we don't know what business is to be carried.
 Therefore, we cannot tell now whether your business needs to obtain licenses, special permits etc., as well as whether the company needs to be registered at a real brick & wall office or a legal/formal/post address will be enough.

 ● In this guideline we envisage an option when a company will be founded by 1 shareholder - a foreign national citizen (hereinafter the “Foreigner”).

 ● A Foreigner who does business in Ukraine can also use his company for the purpose of immigration to Ukraine.
 In this guideline we will not only explain how to register your own company in Ukraine but also how to move to Ukraine.

 Step No. 1 – getting Foreigner’s papers

 A Foreigner’s Ukrainian tax ID will be needed to register business in Ukraine.
 It can be obtained in Ukraine personally by visiting a Tax Service Office or by a representative acting based on a Power of Attorney.

 To obtain a Ukrainian tax ID the following steps are needed: